-If you are comfortable with your knowledge of vape battery safety, the next consideration is using some sort of calculator to make sure your coil builds are within that safe limits of your battery, and further, to allow you to tweak your coils to get the vaping experience you desire.
-There are tons of Ohm’s Law calculators, and sites like Steam Engine that will do the heavy lifting for you.
+Furthermore, that will provide you the opportunity to tweak your coils to get the vaping experience you desire.
+There are tons of Ohm’s Law calculators, and sites like Steam Engine (steam-engine.org) that will do the heavy lifting for you.

 There’s nothing mystical or magical about Ohm’s Law.
 It’s a few formulas, usually depicted inside of a triangle, and anyone can easily learn and use the formulas with any regular calculator.

 Inside the triangle you can see the three main elements in any electrical circuit, represented by the letters V, I, and R. I would vocalize the triangle as “V over I times R” with “times” being multiplication.
 The hardest part of this will be remembering what the letters represent, and even that is actually pretty easy: